marcgallard/PixelShift/README.md

 ## Demo

-Please feel free to use the provided picture called "demoPic" under the "demo" folder.
+Please feel free to check out the demo folder to see the program's current features without running it yourself.
+There's also a brief discussion for using one of the parameters to scramble your images over the other!

 ## Prerequisites